Apple Fritters

 Storing Apple Fritters

-Just like store bought donuts, the homemade versions don’t taste very good the next day and are better eaten fresh within 18 hours of making them.
-If you are going to store them, make sure they are on a plate or in a box, gently covered with foil or plastic wrap.
+Just like store-bought donuts, the homemade versions don’t taste very good the next day and are better eaten fresh within 18 hours of making them.
+If you are going to store them, make sure they are on a plate or in a box, gently covered with foil or plastic wrap or in an airtight container.
 You can absolutely reheat in the microwave 10 seconds to bring a little life back to them the next day, but would highly recommend enjoying immediately.

 Removing that Fry Smell From Your House